-What is becoming abundantly clear, is that the Municipality and its housing partners need to completely rethink how they address the challenges of informal settlements and the provision of new housing opportunities.
+What is becoming abundantly clear is that the Municipality and its housing partners need to completely rethink how they address the challenges of informal settlements and the provision of new housing opportunities.
 The need to develop industry and commercial precincts is becoming a big need in order to generate income to counter the expenditure of the indigent part of the community.
-This is a two pronged approach to generate working opportunities, thereby reducing the indigency figure and also creating a higher income for the Municipality is a process that Drakenstein is aiming for.
+This is a two pronged approach to generate working opportunities, thereby reducing the indigent figure and also creating a higher income for the Municipality, which is a process that Drakenstein is aiming for.

-During this financial year, 17,971 households were provided with free basic water sanitation and refuse removal and 15,452 households were provided with free basic electricity, whilst 66,316 households were provided with free basic water, the latter since all consumers receive the first 10kl free.
-The households which were actually provided with free basic services far exceed the targets set by the organisation, which means that more people could benefit from this grant.
+During this financial year, 17,971 households were provided with free basic sanitation and refuse removal and 15,452 households were provided with free basic electricity, while 66,316 households were provided with free basic water, the latter since all consumers receive the first 10 kl free.
+The households which were actually provided with free basic services far exceeded the targets set by the organisation, which means that more people could benefit from this grant.

-The filling of key vacancies is proceeding and is ready to be drastically increased.
+The process of filling key vacancies is proceeding and ready to increase significantly.
 The process of job evaluations started as a focus area in June 2015 after the establishment of a Regional Unit to deal with evaluations.
 This unit is functioning full steam and a total of 142 Municipal posts have been evaluated during the reported period.
 Prioritised vacancies have been identified for recruitment purposes and posts are advertised on an ongoing basis.

-From an information system perspective; a stock control system was developed for stationery as well as a vehicle accident tracking register was also developed.
-The process of calculating cell phone deductions was automated.
+From an information system perspective; a stock control system was developed for stationery, a vehicle accident tracking register was developed and the process of calculating cell phone deductions was automated.
 Technology was implemented to improve the speed of the fire reporting application.

 The Corporate Governance of Information and Communications Technology (ICT) Policy was created and adopted by the Council on 29 September 2015.
-This policy therefore adopts the approach of establishing and clarifying principles and practices to support and sustain the effective corporate governance of ICT.
+This policy adopts the approach of establishing and clarifying principles and practices to support and sustain the effective corporate governance of ICT.

-The centralised Complaints Management System continues to improve customer care is fully operational.
-The staff component of this services is being increased to allow for quicker responses.
+The centralised Complaints Management System continues to improve customer care and is fully operational.
+The staff component of this service is being increased to allow for quicker responses.
 During the reporting period, a total number of 22,513 service requests were registered and more than 21,487 of these were attended to and finalised during the review period.

 Drakenstein Municipality continued with its climate partnership with the Municipality of Neumarkt, Germany.
 One of our staff members was sent to Neumarkt for an exchange programme.
-The European Development Days 2016 Conference was attended as part of this partnership and a joint presentation made to conference.
+The European Development Days 2016 Conference was attended as part of this partnership and a joint presentation made to the Conference.